notes on

 It’s about time.

-Broadly, the album explores the idea of the paths not taken; how a single seemingly inconsequential event or choice can change the course of one’s life.
+Broadly, Entropy explores the idea of the paths not taken; how a single seemingly inconsequential event or choice can change the course of one’s life.

 The songs serve as vignettes of these different realities.
 They detail the multiple travels of a man and his machine to undo an event.
 We see the different lives and identities unfold; we witness the erosion of linear time, the unraveling of coherence, and the determination of love.